Violence and Lego

+Lego toys did not feature weapons or violence from their inception in 1949 until 1978.
+Subsequently, The Lego Group, the company that manufactures Legos, has stated that they maintain a goal of not producing products that promote violence in realistic daily-life scenarios, but allow for fantasy or imaginary violence.
+Academic research has shown that violence and weaponry has increased in Lego sets since the introduction of weapons in 1978, potentially to compete with the popularity of action-figure toys and video games.

-Weaponry in Lego sets and themes
+Weaponry in Lego

-The presence of Lego guns in the history of the company can be traced back to the immediate post-war years, following World War II.
+The presence of Lego guns in the history of the company can be traced back to the immediate post-war years following World War II.
 Lego was still making wooden toys until 1947, when the company purchased a plastic injection moulding machine.
 From 1945 onwards, Lego began producing a wooden version of a toy pistol.
 The company then applied for a patent of the model in 1946.
 A plastic version of a rapid-firing pistol began to be manufactured in 1949.

 When Lego was first introduced in the United States through a deal with Samsonite in 1962, the company's advertising rejected military themes, due to the increasing anxiety in the population over the Vietnam War.
 Lego products did not include dull green colours, unless used in trees and green base plates, in order to make it more difficult for children to build military vehicles.
 Lego advertising focused instead on creativity and free-thinking.
 A promotional Lego System Assortment 1968 UK catalogue stated, "A good toy is one which gives free reign [sic] to a child's natural creativity and does what he wants it to do."

-The Lego Group has maintained its long-standing policy of avoiding the manufacture of realistic modern weaponry.
-In a 2010 Lego report, the company stated, "The basic aim is to avoid realistic weapons and military equipment that children may recognize from hot spots around the world and to refrain from showing violent or frightening situations when communicating about LEGO products.
-At the same time, the purpose is for the LEGO brand not to be associated with issues that glorify conflicts and unethical or harmful behavior".
-However, over the course of the company's history, the presence of weapons in Lego sets has increased.
 In 1978, Lego weapons were introduced into the Lego Castle theme, which included a sword, a halberd and a lance.
 Other Lego themes were released in later years which included weapon elements.
 In 1989, the Lego Pirates theme introduced handguns and cannons, and this trend continued with Bionicle sets in 2005 and 2006.

 The increased presence of weaponry in Lego sets can be partly attributed to the popularity of movie-themed sets, such as Lego Star Wars.
-The Star Wars films clearly featured numerous weapons and parents raised concerns about its level of violence.
+The Star Wars films featured numerous weapons and parents raised concerns about its level of violence.
 When Lego won the Star Wars franchise and began to produce Lego Star Wars sets in 1999, parents complained that the company was abandoning its pacifist ideals.
 However, the lightsabers and blasters produced in the sets were all fantasy weapons and clearly distinct from real weapons.

+The Lego Group has maintained its long-standing policy of avoiding the manufacture of realistic modern weaponry.
+In a 2010 Lego report, the company stated, "The basic aim is to avoid realistic weapons and military equipment that children may recognize from hot spots around the world and to refrain from showing violent or frightening situations when communicating about LEGO products.
+At the same time, the purpose is for the LEGO brand not to be associated with issues that glorify conflicts and unethical or harmful behavior".